seangovens/starter-hugo-academic/content/publication/10-1145-3293611-3331632/index.md

   implementation of such types, employing an atomic snapshot object.
 We show that this implementation is strongly linearizable, proving that all types in this class have a lock-free strongly linearizable implementation from atomic registers.
-publication: '*Proceedings of the 2019 ACM Symposium on Principles of Distributed Computing*'
+publication: 'Proceedings of the 2019 ACM Symposium on Principles of Distributed Computing'
 doi: 10.1145/3293611.3331632
 links:
 - name: URL